On your marks: The importance of trademark searching

 - In-use verification search: Examines whether a third party with prior rights is using its trademark rights correctly, which may provide grounds to challenge a registration; and

 - Trade name search: Identifies trade name rights that may conflict with your desired trademark, by Identifying companies with identical/similar names to the search terms.

 In addition, a trademark attorrney can also examine a chosen mark for unintended meanings or associations.
 This is of particular importance should a company be launching its product or brand in certain overseas countries where you could be caught out by linguistic differences.

 Finding the right support

 As critical as trademark searching is, many companies put off undertaking availability searches, as so many services in this area tend to result in volumes of unsorted, unmanageable and often irrelevant data that needs to be sifted through by the brand owner.

 To assist businesses, Novagraaf has designed its ‘Search with advice’ service to consolidate and analyse the results, providing brand owners with a clear, insightful report that will assist speed in decision-making, and take the pressure off internal marketing and IP teams.
 For example, it includes:

-- An overall legal opinion rendered by an experienced Novagraaf trademark attorney summarising key findings, such as ability to register, linguistic/connotation issues, availability, and synopsis of recommendations;
+- An overall legal opinion rendered by an experienced Novagraaf trademark attorney summarising key findings, such as ability to register, potential issues, availability and recommendations;

 - A consolidated risk assessment chart by country for ease of comparison;